arpitbbhayani/articles/blogs/abc.md

 ### Lossless Compression
 Lossless compression never removes any information from the original image, but instead represents data in mathematical formulas maintaining the integrity of original image; which means when uncompressed the file is be a bit-by-bit copy of the original.
 Formats that do lossless compression are [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics), [GIF](https://en.wikipedia.org/wiki/GIF) and [BMP](https://en.wikipedia.org/wiki/BMP_file_format).

-Steganographic algorithms take into consideration the file format, compression method and picture semantic and look to exploit them by finding redundancies and using it to conceal extra information.
+Steganographic techniques take into consideration the file format, compression method and picture semantic and look to exploit them by finding redundancies and using it to conceal extra information.
+Steganographic techniques can be boradly classified into two: spatial domain and frequency domain; we take a deeper look into both.

 # Spatial Domain Techniques
 These techniques embed messages in the intensity of the pixels directly.